ADLINK/adlink-nxp-android/README.md

-This repo is dedicated to the NXP IMX-based modules.
+This repo is dedicated to the NXP i.MX8M Plus based modules.
 Here you can find the Android BSP recipes.

 You can follow the same steps to build your own customized BSP based on your interests.